iljakalistratov/WebEngineering_DHBW/README.md

 ### Compiles and hot-reloads for development
 To start the application please run the command `npm run serve`.

 Note: This starts/serves the application in dev-mode.
+That means that warnings in the browser console may occure.

 ## Features
 - Search for City or Country